Financial Toolkit for Local Officials - Intro

 The process of estimating revenues usually begins with a historical analysis.
 Looking at revenues over time often is a fair indicator of future results, a three-to- five-year period is usually sufficient.
-The Finance Department or Treasurer should be able to provide accurate historical data to start the estimating process.
+The Finance Department or Chief Financial Officer should be able to provide accurate historical data to start the estimating process.
 In addition, accurate year-to-date numbers with estimates to year end are necessary for the process.

 - Understanding the Budget Process [pdf] - See Page 8